Manage GCP Cloud KMS EKM Connection IAM Bindings

 Custom roles must use the format [projects|organizations]/{parent-name}/roles/{role-name}.
 For example, projects/my-project/roles/my-custom-role or organizations/my-org/roles/my-custom-role.

-IAM Conditions are supported but have known limitations.
-Review the GCP documentation on IAM Conditions limitations before using them in production environments.
+Yes, IAM Conditions have known limitations.
+Review the GCP documentation on IAM Conditions limitations if you encounter issues.

 Using a different cloud?